Ryuuu825/JSP-live-update/README.md

 - I manually download the ant executable and put in the system path.

-- There are the browser won't refresh automatically.
+- The browser won't refresh automatically.

 - Doesn't show error prompt if the commands fail.